lnflash/awesome-flash/galoy-cheatsheet.md

 - copy all image files into `galoy-mobile/ios/GaloyApp/images.xcassets/AppIcon.appiconset`
 - in xcode, go to `images.xcassets` and click on `AppIcon` in the left outline.
 - delete all the existing images in the main window, and drag and drop your new icons to the correct size cutouts.

+# 3. Change the name of the app on iOS
+- In terminal, edit the following file ios/GaloyApp.xcodeproj/project.pbxproj
+- change the variable PRODUCT_NAME in two places to the name of your app
+- Save the file and rebuild the app